no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 ## Query dataset

-Data can be queried provided data has been uploaded at some point in the past and the 'crawler' has completed its run.
+Data can be queried provided data has been uploaded at some point in the past.

 ### General structure